Skip to main content

 Patients with Renal/Hepatic Impairment

 The elimination half-life of clindamycin is increased slightly in patients with markedly reduced renal or hepatic function.
 Hemodialysis and peritoneal dialysis are not effective in removing clindamycin from the serum.
-Dosage schedules need not be modified in the presence of mild or moderate renal or hepatic disease.
+Dosage schedules do not need to be modified in patients with renal or hepatic disease.

 Pharmacokinetic studies in elderly volunteers (61 to 79 years) and younger adults (18 to 39 years) indicate that age alone does not alter clindamycin pharmacokinetics (clearance, elimination half-life, volume of distribution, and area under the serum concentration-time curve) after IV administration of clindamycin phosphate.
 After oral administration of clindamycin hydrochloride, the average elimination half-life is increased to approximately 4 hours (range 3.4 to 5.1 h) in the elderly, compared to 3.2 hours (range 2.1 to 4.2 h) in younger adults.
 The extent of absorption, however, is not different between age groups and no dosage alteration is necessary for the elderly with normal hepatic function and normal (age-adjusted) renal function1.